Preposterone/java_day08/README.md

 Spring operation principle is fully based on DI/IoC patterns which you should learn about before using this technology.

-The central concept in Spring framework is a bin (component) that represents an object inside an ApplicationContext container.
-The container also creates links between bins.
+The central concept in Spring framework is a bean (component) that represents an object inside an ApplicationContext container.
+The container also creates links between beans.

-There are several ways to configure bins:
+There are several ways to configure beans:
 1. Using an xml.file.
 2. Using a Java configuration (configuring with annotations).
 3. Combined configuration.